 Many non-clinical MBBS/MD doctors work with teams of people who resemble very little with them in education, training, and may have completely unrelated skill sets.
 Quite often, they may be the only doctor in their team or perhaps the only doctor in their organization.

-Working with diverse teams and environments produce many operational challenges in the profession of non-clinical doctors.
+Working with diverse teams and environments produces many operational challenges in the profession of non-clinical doctors.
 Some of the important challenges are described below:

 Image Credit: |

-Working with diverse teams and environments produce many operational challenges in the profession of non-clinical doctors.
+Working with diverse teams and environments produces many operational challenges in the profession of non-clinical doctors.
 Some of the important challenges are described below:

 Image Credit: |